-Music 110 (3) Music Literature
+Music 110 (3) Music Literature 3 hrs.
+Lec.

 A course dealing with the characteristics of sound, the elements of music, performance media, and musical texture as seen in the music of recognized composers in the major periods of music history.
 Special emphasis is given to the music of the late Gothic, Renaissance, and Baroque eras.